Sheffield shooting: Murder probe as man found with wounds dies

 It said following his death, a murder investigation had been launched.

-Det Ch Insp Phil Etheridge said the force had had a "number of specialist resources in the area since the early hours trying to piece together what happened".
+Det Ch Insp Phil Etheridge said the force had a "number of specialist resources in the area since the early hours trying to piece together what happened".

-"In the early stages of a murder investigation, enquiries progress at pace as we gather as much information as we can about the incident and who may be involved," he said.
+"In the early stages of a murder investigation, inquiries progress at pace as we gather as much information as we can about the incident and who may be involved," he said.

 "Therefore, I want to take this opportunity to urge anyone out there who might know something to come forward."